haveno-dex/haveno-docs/docs/the-project/payment_methods/Bizum.md

 Bizum is a mobile payment provider service based in Spain.
 Bizium is a result of the collaboration of almost all of the Spanish banks to create a system of instant payments between individuals and shopping in stores.

-**Contents:**

-- 1 Where can I find out more about Bizum?
-- 2 What countries are available for Bizum?
-- 3 What currencies are available for Bizum?
-- 4 What is the maximum trading duration for Bizum?
-- 5 What is the maximum XMR limit for an Bizum trade?
-- 6 Is Bizum a payment method that can be signed?
-- 7 How do I set up a Bizum account?
-- 8 How do I add Bizum as a payment method in Haveno?
-- 9 How do I buy XMR with my Bizum account?
-- 10 How do I sell XMR with my Bizum account?
-- 11 Are there any limits for me to be aware of when using my Bizum account?
-- 12 Are there any fees for me to be aware of when using my Bizum account?
-- 13 How does dispute resolution when trading with Bizum?

 #### Where can I find out more about Bizum?

 Here is a list of Bizum resources: